benkavanagh/xkb-files/README.md

 # Autostart

-To configure keyboard on startup (Gnome, Linux) I add an application to .config/autostart
+To configure keyboard on startup (Gnome, Linux) I add an application to .config/autostart which is a copy of the example application in the applications directory, possibly with a modified executable which points to the right keymap for the system in question.

 I decided that this was the best strategy based on these sources